X-23: X-23 (2018)

 According to Diamond Comic Distributors, X-23 #1 was the 9th best selling comic book in July 2018.

 Joshua Davison of Bleeding Cool stated, "The comic has some good emotional beats to it as well, and, on the whole, it is an excellent continuation of the All-New Wolverine title. [...]
 X-23 #1 was a promising and thoroughly entertaining new start to for Laura and Gabby Kinney.
 Their dialogue is wonderful, and this first arc seems like it will be an interesting dive into the characters and their ethos.
 This one earns a recommendation.
 Give it a read."
 Jesse Schedeen of IGN gave X-23 #1 a grade of 8.2 out of 10, writing, "Of the many comics revealed as part of Marvel's Fresh Start relaunch, X-23 seemed the least appealing at first glance.
 Not because of the character herself or the creative team, but the title and what it implies about the character's future.
 These past few years have been a boon to Laura Kinney, allowing her to rise above her tragic origins and embrace the legacy of her "father". [...]
 How well this new series can thrive with the return of Wolverine remains to be seen, but for now X-23 is off to a promising start.
 The series is hardly the departure from All-new Wolverine it seemed initially, and it thrives on the same keen visual style and strong dynamic between Laura and Gabby."
 Chase Magnett of ComicBook.com included the X-23 comic book series in their "10 Best X-23 Comics" list.

 Other versions

 Age of Apocalypse

-An alternate universe variant of Laura Kinney named Kirika appears in X-Men: Age of Apocalypse.
+An alternate universe version of Laura Kinney named Kirika appears in X-Men: Age of Apocalypse.
 This version is the biological daughter of Weapon X (Wolverine) and Mariko Yashida who possesses three claws like her father.
 Having been captured by Mister Sinister and held prisoner in one of his labs, Kirika is later found by Magneto, who grafts adamantium to her claws at her request, before she is killed by Wolverine.